-According to WalletHub, Denver is the eighth best city in the US when it comes keeping New Year’s Health Resolutions.
+According to WalletHub, Denver is the eighth-best city in the US when it comes to keeping New Year’s Health Resolutions.
 And why is that?
 Well, the endless nature nearby for outdoor activities — and easily accessible healthy grocery stores and restaurants.
 Luckily, our city’s chefs know how to take local, organic ingredients and turn them into flavorful provisions.
 Being healthy doesn’t have to suck — check out our round-up of healthy spots in Denver broken down by breakfast (brunch), lunch and dinner.

 Breakfast & Brunch

 The Lowdown: Desperately craving a doughnut?
 Beet Box is an all-vegan haven with an array of pastries, and most importantly, the vegan/gluten-free donuts.
 You can get them with gluten, but in our opinion, the gluten-free ones are actually better.
 Flavors come in vanilla, chocolate, pumpkin and apple with icing flavors like blackberry and raspberry.
 Other fares include veggie-packed sandwiches for lunch, coffee and tea drinks.